11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 Reps in Reserve

 Reps in reserve (RIR) refers to the quantity of reps that a lifter can perform in a given set after completing the set, essentially how many more reps they can do before reaching failure.
 It has become a technique at which lifters can gauge the intensity of a lift.
-RIR is usually employed alongside with rating of perceived exertion (RPE) for those wondering what is RPE in lifting (RIR).
+RIR is usually employed alongside the rating of perceived exertion (RPE), which is a measure used in lifting to gauge the intensity of the exercise.

 REP is an inverse of the RIR.
 To elaborate, by way of example, if a lifter who has completed one rep, their RIR would be 10 since they can do 10 more reps before failure, but their REP would 1—when they reach 9 reps, their RIR would 2 since they cannot go further than 11 reps, but their REP would be 9 at that point in time.